Loris156/LCrypt/README.md

 ##### LCrypt is the all-in-one solution for file and text encryption.

 LCrypt is a free and open-source software that provides encryption, hashing and generation techniques.
 It was written in `C#` and uses WPF as UI framework.
-The application window can be themed
+The application window can be themed and a custom color scheme is available.

 ### Features